 Considered one of the top municipal courses in Texas, River at Pecan Valley course is naturally forgiving, with elevation changes throughout the layout.
 Though not overly challenging, the course offers nice dogleg holes, and precise shot placement is vital off some tees.

 The greens are receptive and rolled true.
 The River presents a fair layout for beginners and grades consistently well for course maintenance.
-Even better, some golfers claim 27 holes can be played in less than four hours.
-Both Pecan Valley’s River and Hills 18-hole courses are recommended for golfers of all abilities.
+Even better, some golfers claim 27 holes play in less than four hours.
+Both Pecan Valley’s River and Hills 18-hole courses are recommended for all golfers.